esanchep/clearpay-doc/README.md

 # ClearPay Code Challenge

-This is the documentation source documentation for the ClearPay Code Challenge.
+This is the source documentation for the ClearPay Code Challenge.

 <br/>